Ribel78/gimp-plugins/README.md

 "Remove previous guides" toggle can clear existing guides before adding the new ones.

-The rest of the options use active layer or selection bounds as reference for adding new guides
+The rest of the options use active layer or selection bounds as reference for adding new guides.